 Winter Weather Advantage

-Melting snow drains immediately through permeable pavers, creating sure footing for pedestrians and eliminating the risk of re-freeze.
+Melting snow drains immediately through permeable pavers, eliminating the risk of re-freeze.

-Impervious surfaces hold standing water and slush, creating unsightly obstacles for pedestrians and a safety hazard when water re-freezes.
+Impervious surfaces hold standing water and slush, creating a safety hazard when water re-freezes.

 From the U. S. Green Building Council (USGBC) website: